 Before Isaac Newton discovered gravity, Hindus believed the Earth rested on the backs of elephants who stood on the back of a turtle that was swimming in a great endless sea.
 That's some turtle!
 There were all kinds of theories in the ancient world.
 People thought something has to support the Earth.
 What did the Bible say?
-In one of the oldest books in the Bible, Job said “He [God] hangs the Earth on nothing" (Job 26:7).
+In one of the oldest books in the Bible, Job said: “He [God] hangs the Earth on nothing" (Job 26:7).
 Nothing!
 In other words, the Earth hangs completely unattached in space.
 This is astounding.
 Scientists were still trying to figure this out thousands of years later.

 D. The Stars

 Before the invention of the telescope, people believed the stars could all be numbered.
 People were so confident of this, they drew up star charts, with all the stars named and numbered.
 The Greek astronomer and mathematician Hipparchus (190-120 BC) claimed there were 1,026 stars.
 The astronomer and mathematician Ptolemy (AD c.
 85-165) said there were 1,056 stars.
 The German astronomer Johannes Kepler (1571-1630) counted 1,006.

-Jeremiah 33:22, “The host of heaven [a reference to the stars] cannot be numbered, nor the sand of the sea measured.”
-God says, the stars cannot be numbered.
+God says the stars cannot be numbered.
 In fact, trying to do so would be about as futile as trying to count the grains of sand floating around in the sea, obviously an impossible task.
 Jeremiah wrote that more than 2,000 years before Galileo made his discovery.